Ekaterina-Enka/paymentpage_sdk/readme.md

 ### Get URL for payment

-Specify the configuration settings (project ID, secret key) and the payment parameters.
+Specify the payment parameters and get the URL fo

 ```php
 $gate = new ecommpay\Gate('secret'); // Specify the secret key of your project